MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 7. In the upper-right corner of the page, select **Save**, select **Publish**, and then refresh the page.

 8. Copy and save the record ID for the saved query.
-This record ID appears at the end of the URL for the page.
+This record ID appears after "view" in the URL.

     ![Saved query record ID at the end of the page URL.](media/custom-view-queryid.PNG "Saved query record ID at the end of the page URL")